-The types of assessment students will be asked to undertake will involve a wide variety of assessment tasks, including practice-based practical tasks, written coursework, e-assessments and reflective tasks aimed at enhancing competence and confidence.
+The types of assessment students will be asked to undertake will involve a wide variety of assessment tasks.
 The assessment tasks will depend on the subject that is being assessed and it will be closely connected to the teaching methodology and the associated learning outcomes.
 In most cases assessments are designed to not only assess learning but also to help develop, enhance, and improve further lifelong learning and transferable skills, helping with career development and employment opportunities.